Brian D. Pieninck Biography

 Brian joined CareFirst BlueCross BlueShield in April 2015 as Executive Vice President of the Large Group Strategic Business Unit.
 He assumed the role of Chief Operating Officer in May 2017 with responsibility for the organization's four Strategic Business Units and Technology & Operational Support Services.
 In May of 2018, Brian was unanimously selected by the CareFirst Boards to become President and CEO, beginning his leadership of the company on July 1, 2018.

 Prior to joining CareFirst, Brian was a member of Aetna Inc.'s executive team, where he held key leadership positions during a 19-year tenure, including Director of Professional Employer Organizations, President of Southeast National Accounts, and President of the Americas for Aetna International.

 In 2022, Brian was named to the Health Committee of Governor-Elect Wes Moore and Lieutenant Governor-Elect Aruna Miller’s transition team.
-He was also named a co-chair of the 2023 CIAA Tournament, the nation's oldest historically Black collegiate athletic conference that in 2022 had a positive economic impact of nearly $20 million in Baltimore City.
+He was also named a co-chair of the 2023 and 2024 CIAA Tournament, the nation's oldest historically Black collegiate athletic conference that in 2022 had a positive economic impact of nearly $20 million in Baltimore City.
 Brian’s community involvement centers on equitably advancing opportunities at the intersection of health and economic wellbeing throughout the mid-Atlantic region, a personal investment of time and expertise that closely aligns with CareFirst’s mission.

 Brian holds a B.S. in Business Studies Business Administration from Southern New Hampshire University and is a graduate of Leadership Maryland's Class of 2016.
 A native of Southeastern Pennsylvania, Brian and his family currently reside in Baltimore County, Maryland.